 - Serving, to the extent possible, on policy advisory groups, such as being a parent representative on the school’s School Improvement Team.

 We, as students, will share the responsibility to improve our academic achievement and achieve the state’s high standards.
 Specifically, we will:

 - Attendance: attend school as much as possible, and if I am absent I will make up my missing work.

 - Commitment: commit to my education and expect that I will succeed in earning my high school diploma.

-- Effort: give my best in class everyday by participating in class activities and discussions, ask for help when I need it, do my homework every day, and study for my quizzes and tests.
+- Effort: give my best in class every day by participating in class activities and discussions, asking for help when I need it, doing my homework every day, and studying for my quizzes and tests.